A Novel Plug-and-Play Approach for Adversarially Robust Generalization

 \subsection{Matrix Completion}

-Recovering the entries of a partially observed matrix has various applications such as collaborative filtering \cite{koren2009matrix}, system identification \cite{liu2010interior}, remote sensing \cite{schmidt1986multiple} and hence, we use it as our next example for the robust adversarial training framework.
 Assume we are given a partially observed matrix $\mathbf{X}$.
 Let $\mathcal{P}$ be a set of indices where the entries of $\mathbf{X}$ are observed (i.e., not missing).
-The classical (non-adversarial) matrix completion approach aims to find a low rank matrix \cite{shamir2011collaborative} with small squared error in the observed entries.
-That is:
+The classical (non-adversarial) matrix completion approach aims to find a low rank matrix \citep{shamir2011collaborative} with small squared error in the observed entries:

 where $c$ is a positive regularization constant and $\|\cdot \|_{\text{tr}}$ denotes trace norm of matrix which ensures low-rankness.
 Note that regularization does not impact the adversarial training framework.
 We define the following worst-case adversarial attack problem: